jacobvarner/100-days-of-code/r1-log.md

 ### R1D30

 Today I got back into the freeCodeCamp CSS lessons.
 I started and finished the media queries section and then the Flexbox section.
 Flexbox has always been something I've neglected but meant to learn.
 Now that I've gone through the basics, I started a ['cheat sheet' on Codepen](https://codepen.io/jacobvarner/pen/VBEWyb) so that I can refer back to it for the basic Flexbox properties.

+### R1D31

+I continued to work on the [Flexbox Cheat Sheet](https://codepen.io/jacobvarner/pen/VBEWyb) that I started yesterday.
+I'm using the time to practice some of the things I've learned in the past few days including more advanced CSS properties and Flexbox while trying a slightly new design pattern.
+Tomorrow I'll begin to make each of the Flexbox examples.